 - "I accept the challenge" youth program begun by Dr. & Mrs. Fisher.

-- Peck Property was sold to a developer.
+- After over 50 years of ownership, the Peck property was sold to a developer.

 - September: Rev. Marvin Williams installed as ninth pastor.

 -It was during this time that Roseville enjoyed special relationships with pulpit supply pastors Rev. Joseph Garlic & Rev. James Seawood among many others.

 - June 1st: Rev. Doris Glaspy installed as the tenth pastor and first woman pastor of Roseville.

 - A major renovation of the small chapel building & Manse was undertaken.

 The Small Chapel was reduced to a third of its size and converted to a conference room.